Pitchfork bifurcation and traveling waves for a planar ensemble of rigid filaments with repulsive interaction: Abstract

 \section{Abstract}

 The so-called \emph{Filament Based Lamellipodium Model} is a complex modeling framework for a very heterogeneous chemo-mechanical system of cell biology.
 It contains a model for Coulomb repulsion between filaments, whose effect on the stability of the system has been unclear.
-In this work, a strongly simplified version of the model is considered, showing a destabilizing effect of the repulsion, leading to a pitchfork bifurcation from a trivial steady state to traveling wave solutions.
+In this work, a strongly simplified version of the model is considered, showing a destabilizing effect of the repulsion.
+This instability results in a pitchfork bifurcation with an additional rotational symmetry, leading to a two-dimensional bifurcating manifold of traveling wave solutions.
 The simplified model is derived, its linearization around the trivial steady state is analyzed, and a formal bifurcation analysis is carried out.
 It is shown that the pitchfork bifurcation maybe super- or sub-critical.
-Time dependent numerical simulations illustrate these results and provide additional, more global information.
+Time dependent numerical simulations illustrate these results and provide additional, more global information on the emergence of periodic and chaotic dynamics by secondary bifurcations.